Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 Export

-Please refer to https://pandoc.org/MANUAL.html#option–pdf-engine for detail.
+Please refer to https://pandoc.org/MANUAL.html#option–pdf-engine for details.

 Note: On macOS, you could install MacTeX, open /Applications/TeX/Docs and Spell Utilities/Documents/What Is Installed.pdf